Presenting at History Camp

 • Don’t worry if your topic has been covered before—make it your own, bringing your own knowledge, viewpoint, and expertise.

 • What can’t be covered?
 There are only two general categories to steer clear of: product pitches and current or recent politics.
-History Camp is a place to learn and discover, not grand-stand or host infomercials.
+(We draw the line right after the Nixon administration.)

 • Pick a format that reflects how best to present the topic.
 Your format might be a traditional single-speaker presentation, a round-table discussion or panel discussion (you assemble the participants), or even a performance.
 Many presenters use the History Camp format to air their research and receive audience feedback and questions which helps them hone their arguments.